bentoml/BentoML/docs/source/guides/grpc.rst

 This guide will demonstrate advanced features that BentoML offers for you to get started with `gRPC <https://grpc.io/>`_:

-- First-class support for :ref:`custom gRPC Servicer <guides/grpc:Mounting Custom Servicer>`, interceptors, handlers.
+- First-class support for :ref:`custom gRPC Servicer <guides/grpc:Mounting Servicer>`, :ref:`custom interceptors <guides/grpc:Mounting gRPC Interceptors>`, handlers.
-- Adding gRPC support to existing BentoService container.
+- Adding gRPC support to existing Bento.

 This guide will also walk your through some of the strengths and weaknesses of serving with gRPC, as well as recommendation on scenarios where gRPC might be a good fit.
 We will be using the example service from :ref:`the quickstart<tutorial:Tutorial: Intro to BentoML>` to interact and explore said gRPC features.